Updated June 2021

 You see I was blinded by friendship.
 I was also in a position (Like most of you) who needed the help as I was marketing and selling jobs faster then hot cakes.
 We went from 3 guys to 12 guys in 4 months.
 We went from $20K a month to $90K.
 It was fast and was on the road to contracting success.

 So, I thought.

 He was late, not just once a week but always.
 I would be out the door heading to jobs, the supply store, etc. about an hour before the guys were to start.
 I had several jobs to be on in any given day.
 I swung by his house one morning (after being told of his lateness several times) to see WHY!
-He was doing laundry at 830 am in the morning.
-We started work at 8 am and the jobsite was half an hour away.
+He was doing laundry at 830 am.
+We started work at 8 am and the job site was half an hour away.

 He was lazy.
 I would say he became lazy after years of doing a job, a craft he no longer had any passion in.
 I have had this happen and feeling myself.
 So, it was easy for me to spot.
 It wasn’t burnout of working long hours, but the spark was gone for the craft.
 He didn’t cut corners, but he sure did the least amount for the most he could get.

 A good sign of this was complaining.
 I need more help here, I need more supplies (he had plenty), it’s too hot, it’s too cold.
 Shut the fuck up Goldilocks, I thought to myself.

 Have you been in this state of mind before?